observatorycontrolsystem/observatorycontrolsystem.github.io/integration/tcs.md

 ![Observation Model](/assets/images/observation.png)

-The TCS will need to execute each configuration from a request, updating as the configuration progresses.
+The TCS will need to execute each configuration from a request, updating the observation portal as the configuration progresses.
 A typical observation will look like this:

 ![TCS Observation Flow](/assets/images/tcs_observation_flow.png)